insane-mc/imc/README.md

 #### MC Lang (Building)

-Have you ever wanted reusable of your code?
+Have you ever wanted make your code reusable?
 Have you ever dreamed of declaring `mcfunction`s with parameters?
 Have you ever been confused by the messy directories of Minecraft Datapacks?

-Now introducing a new scripting language -- MC Lang, here is a simple example.
+Now introducing a new scripting language - MC Lang, here is an example.

 ```plain
 def tell($a) {